memex/trails-proposal/trails.md

 This example defines:

-- Three **entry** objects describing .mp4, .jpg, and .txt files defined as annotations with the `describing` or `bookmarking` motivation.
+- Three **entry** objects describing [fragments](https://www.w3.org/TR/annotation-model/#fragment-selector) of .mp4, .jpg, and .txt files defined as annotations with the `describing` or `bookmarking` motivation.
+It is no required to use a fragment selector, the whole file could equally be referenced, this example just shows that it is possible.

 - Four **collection**s defined as annotations with a `linking` motivation, each targeting a List (ordered) or Composite (unordered) of **entry** objects.